Ohssie/laravel-IOC-module/README.md

 ## How to use
-Add the file to the root of your Laravel project directory and  run it like so: **./ioc.sh**
+Add the file to the root of your Laravel project directory and  run it like so: **./ioc.sh** In cases where you're going to use it on an online development environment, you need to assign permission to make the script executable like so: **chmod +x ioc.sh**

 ## What it does
 After running the bash script, you will be prompted for a module name.
 After that input, the following is performed as a result of that: